LeptaSpace/zs/README.txt

 ### The Shell

-The zs shell provides command history, editing, and tab completion.
+The zs shell provides command history, editing, and tab completion using the Tab key or '?' (as I'm trying to not use special characters in the language, the question mark should remain free for the CLI) (We'll see).
 We use the editline library for this; it is a clone of the FSF readline function, though much smaller and without extra dependencies.
 One neat feature is that as you define commands, these become available in the shell.

-### Arguments and Flamewars
+### Arguments

-The nice thing about languages is the Internet Comments per Kiloline of Code factor, easily 10-100 times higher than for things like protocols, security mechanisms, or library functions.
-Make a messy API and no-one seems to give a damn.
+The nice thing about languages is the Internet Comments per Kiloline of Code (IC/KLOC) factor, easily 10-1,000 times higher than for things like protocols, security mechanisms, or library functions.
+Make a messy API and no-one gives a damn.
 Ah, but a language!
 Everyone has an opinion.
 I kind of like this, the long troll.

 If you want to talk about minor details like my use of < and > for strings, be my guest.
-There is no real agenda here, except to keep parsing as simple as possible for now.
+There is no real agenda here, except to provoke discussion, and to keep parsing as simple as possible for now.
 Asymmetric delimiters are trivial to parse.
-Curly quotes are too difficult to type.
+Curly ("real") quotes are too difficult to type.
 So < and > are a workable choice for now.
 It's also nice to be able to put ZeroScript strings inside C strings without any special escaping.
-Shrug.

-If you want to accuse me of inventing new language to solve fundamental problems, perhaps do more research?
-Read the ZeroMQ Guide, and look at my numerous other projects.
-ZeroScript is experimental icing on top of a rather large and delicious cake.
+When doing an experiment, "everyone else does it this way, so you should too" is not valid science.
+Unless, the alternatives are known to be painful, toxic, or deadly.
+In fact doing stuff no-one expects is kind of exactly the point.

 ### Other Goals